Travel guide

 Operators and coverage in India

-India has one of the best coverage-to-price ratios in the world, with massive 4G and 5G growing rapidly in major cities.
-The network reaches virtually all urban centers and most tourist routes, although in rural areas of the Himalayas or the Thar Desert, the signal becomes patchy.
+India has one of the best coverage-to-price ratios in the world, with widespread 4G and rapidly growing 5G in major cities.
+The network covers virtually all urban centers and most tourist routes, although in rural areas of the Himalayas or the Thar desert, the signal becomes erratic.

 Area Typical Coverage Recommendation